TeamADAPT/NovaIDE/cline_docs/systemPatterns.md

 3. **Extensibility**: Comprehensive API for extending and customizing the IDE experience.
 4. **Multi-Language Support**: Built-in support for a wide range of programming languages.
 5. **Performance**: Electron-based architecture with optimized performance for development tasks.

+### Agent-Specific VSCodium Launcher

+Our Agent-Specific VSCodium Launcher approach includes:

+1. **Window Title Customization**: Custom window titles with agent names for easy identification.
+2. **API Key Management**: Secure storage of API keys (Anthropic and OpenAI) in settings.json.
+3. **Extension Management**: Automatic copying of Roo extension from main VSCode installation.
+4. **MCP Settings**: Automatic creation and initialization of MCP settings directory.
+5. **Fallback Mechanism**: Ability to fall back to VS Code if VSCodium is not available.
+6. **Setup-Only Mode**: Support for setup without launching VSCodium for automated deployment.
+7. **Enhanced Error Handling**: Improved error handling and messaging for better user experience.
+8. **Comprehensive Documentation**: Detailed documentation for usage and configuration.

+### VSCodium Build and Isolation Strategy

+Our VSCodium build and isolation strategy includes:

+1. **Isolated Build Environment**: Dedicated Node.js environment for building VSCodium to prevent dependency conflicts.
+2. **Fallback Mechanism**: Ability to fall back to VS Code if VSCodium build is not available.
+3. **User Data Isolation**: Separate user data directories for each Nova agent.
+4. **Extension Isolation**: Separate extension directories for each Nova agent.
+5. **Resource Management**: Controlled resource allocation for each VSCodium instance.
+6. **Pre-built Binary Option**: Alternative approach using pre-built VSCodium binaries.
+7. **Comprehensive Deployment**: Scripts for deploying VSCodium instances for all Nova agents.
+8. **Monitoring Integration**: Integration with monitoring system for resource tracking.

 ### Redis for Neural Pathway Layer